hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/02d-Interact.md

 ### 2.4.1 Introduction

-Adding interactivity to a Web application can be achieved by using only CSS, such as by using the :hover pseudo CSS class.
+Adding interactivity to a Web application can be achieved by using only CSS, such as by using the `:hover`2.4.1 Introduction pseudo CSS class.

 For example: